udaysahu1808/Geopolitical-Risk-Scoring-System/README.md

 This project demonstrates how an integrated analytics pipeline can convert raw historical and scenario-based geopolitical data into valuable business intelligence and predictive insight.
 It is beneficial for:

 - **Governments** — monitoring geopolitical stability and prioritizing diplomatic engagement.
-- **Businesses & financial institutions** — evaluating operational, investment, and market risk.
+- **Businesses & financial institutions** — evaluating operational, investment and market risk.
 - **Researchers & analysts** — studying historical conflict patterns and modern escalation dynamics.
-- **Students** — gaining practical, industry-standard experience with SQL, ML, and BI tooling.
+- **Students** — gaining practical, industry-standard experience with SQL, ML and BI tooling.
 - **Organizations** — improving strategic, data-driven decision-making.

-Additionally, the project serves as a portfolio piece demonstrating real-world application of Data Analytics, SQL, Machine Learning, and Business Intelligence in a single workflow.
+Additionally, the project serves as a portfolio piece demonstrating real-world application of Data Analytics, SQL, Machine Learning and Business Intelligence in a single workflow.

 ---